AndrikSeeger/VehicleTradingSystem_CSV/README.md

 It's available <a href="Documentation" target="_blank">here</a> as linked HTML-Files, so it can be used like a website.

 ### Activity Diagram

+The following is the process of the search of vehicles as an activity diagram.

 <p align="center">
 <img src="https://raw.githubusercontent.com/AndrikSeeger/VehicleTradingSystem_CSV/master/Ressources/Activity_Diagram.png"/>
 </p>